arm61/pylj/docs/source/index.md

 plt.rcParams["figure.dpi"] = 100
 ```

-pylj runs two-dimensional simulations of a few tens of atoms, and draws them as they move.
-It runs molecular dynamics and Monte Carlo in a periodic box and shows the temperature, pressure, energy and structure as they are measured.
+`pylj` is code for running molecular dynamics and Metropolis Monte Carlo simulations of simple systems in two dimensions.
+It draws the atoms as they move, and reports the temperature, the pressure, the energy and how the atoms are arranged, measuring each as the simulation runs.
 It exists to teach how these methods work, so its code is short, in plain Python and NumPy, and written to be read.
-These pages explain the two methods and show, in pylj's own code, how each step is done.
+These pages explain the two methods and show, in `pylj`'s own code, how each step is done.

-pylj is for undergraduate chemistry and physics students meeting simulation for the first time, and for the lecturers who set them work.
+`pylj` is for undergraduate chemistry and physics students meeting simulation for the first time, and for the lecturers who set them work.
 Every figure and printed number on these pages was produced by the code shown above it when the pages were built.

 ## Installing pylj

-pylj runs inside a Jupyter notebook, because the figures redraw in place as a simulation runs.
-If you do not have Jupyter, `pip install jupyterlab` provides it. `pip install pylj` installs the latest release.
+`pylj` runs inside a Jupyter notebook, because the figures redraw in place as a simulation runs.
+If you do not have Jupyter, `pip install jupyterlab` provides it. `pip install `pylj`` installs the latest release.
 This book describes the version on GitHub, which names `MDSimulation` on its first page; if the release you get does not have it, install from GitHub instead:

 ```bash
 pip install git+https://github.com/arm61/pylj